-As one of the world's leading educational publishers for the college market, we applaud the Copyright Office study regarding possible changes to U.S. Copyright Law in order to promote distance education through digital technologies.
+As one of the world's leading educational publishers for the secondary supplemental market, we at Globe Fearon applaud the Copyright Office study regarding possible changes to U.S. Copyright Law in order to promote distance education through digital technologies.
 We strongly support the promotion of distance education opportunities that can make our materials available to an even wider audience.
 We believe, however, that the broad statutory exemptions sought by the educational and library communities will only undermine rather than support that end.
-In addition, we believe that given the infancy of this technology, all participants in the distance learning process -- educators, schools, publishers, students, authors, online providers --need to experiment further with different models for licensing, fair use, and application of the existing copyright law, in order to make appropriate decisions about any changes to the law.
+In addition, we believe that given the infancy of this technology, all participants in the distance learning process -- educators, schools, publishers, students, authors, on-line providers --need to experiment further with different models for licensing, fair use, and application of the existing copyright law, in order to make appropriate decisions about any changes to the law.